 Health Insurance and Rehabilitation Programs

-Controlling an addiction is hard to do alone.
+Controlling an addiction and recovering from substance abuse is hard to do alone.
 But with help, anyone can do it.
 Therapists can teach techniques to conquer cravings, medications can also help to manage cravings and withdrawal and even correct chemical imbalances caused by the addiction, and support groups can connect people with others who understand what they’re going through and can help them get through anything.
 Treatment works, and it’s the best way to recover from an addiction.

-Unfortunately treatment comes with a price tag, and sometimes health insurance doesn’t cover the kind of treatment a person might want or need.
+Unfortunately drug or alcohol addiction treatment comes with a price tag, and sometimes health insurance doesn’t cover the kind of treatment a person might want or need.

-There are principles of health insurance that apply to rehabilitation programs.
+There are principles of health insurance that apply to rehabilitation programs for substance abuse.
 Talking to the insurance company or an insurance benefits counselor is the best way to understand rehab insurance.
 Health insurance can be confusing, and plans can vary from company to company and state to state.
-To get answers to specific questions about rehab insurance benefits, talking to someone in person or on the phone about a specific plan and how it works can often be the most helpful.
+To get answers to specific questions about rehabilitation insurance coverage and benefits, talking to someone in person or on the phone about a specific plan and how it works can often be the most helpful.

 Health Insurance Basics